Leo-U/Globe/readme.md

-Basic globe animation.
-Uses multithreading to play sound and print images to terminal.
+Basic globe animation that prints images to the termiminal.
+Uses multithreading to play sound at the same time.